Energy & Earth Systems

 Bio: Dr. D. Todd Griffith is a Professor of Mechanical Engineering at the University of Texas at Dallas.
 Griffith leads a research group focused on developing new technology solutions in wind turbine design and structural dynamics.
 Prior to joining UT Dallas in Fall of 2017, Griffith was a researcher (Principal Member of the Technical Staff) at Sandia National Laboratories.
 There, he was the Technical Lead for Sandia’s Offshore Wind Energy Program, responsible for developing and leading national projects for the US Department of Energy.
 Prior to joining Sandia, he completed PhD work at Texas A&M University in Aerospace Engineering, and BS and MS degrees in Mechanical Engineering from the University of Kentucky.
 Dr. Griffith is the co-founder and Deputy Director of the UT-Dallas Center for Wind Energy.

-Speaker: Prof. Ning Lin, Princeton University
+November 12, 2024: Prof. Ning Lin, Princeton University

 Title: Tropical Cyclone Hazards and Risk in a Changing Climate